oliveirampo/airbnb_seatle/README.md

 ## Project Motivation

-This project, covers the following three questions using Seattle Airbnb data:
+This project covers the following three questions using Seattle Airbnb data:

   1. What are the distribution of listing prices by neighborhoods?
   2. How does the property type impact listing price on a neighborhood?